 Additionally, using a rigorous framework in order to speak a common language, could also be used to keep class discipline.
 Differentiate instructions in order to meet individual student needs, must be conducted with a rigorous framework.
 Many parents support the idea of integration and consider it to be tremendously important.

-Yet, on the other hand, some fear that the school’s education level might deteriorate due to investment of resources.
-Also, being together in a mutual framework, such as school, making students obtain behaviors that fit to the setting, just like in the outside world, and therefore should be adapted.
+Yet, on the other hand, some fear that the school’s education level might deteriorate due to the investment of resources.
+Also, being together in a mutual framework, such as school, making students obtain behaviors that fit the setting, just like in the outside world, and therefore should be adapted.